trulyjustj/trulyjustj.github.io/_posts/2022-09-05-AP-Human-Geo.md

 ### Relocation:

 Happens when people immigrate or travel from one region to another, bringing new traditions and ideas with them.
+The action of moving to a new place and establishing one's home or business there.

 ### Hierarchical:

 Ideas traveling from a high status person or place to “normal” people and places.
+Of the nature of a hierarchy; arranged in order of rank.

 ### Contagious:

 Idea spreads rapidly and equally to all people across the population.
 (Ex: Memes)

 ### Stimulus: